oracle/graal/truffle/docs/Profiling.md

 See `language-launcher --help:tools` for more `--cpusampler` options.

+### Getting compilation data from the CPU Sampler

+Since versions 21.3.0 the CPU sampler CLI output was simplified to not include information about time spent in compiled code.
+This was, at least in part, motivated by the introduction of multi-tier compilation where "compiled code" was not descriptive enough.
+Using the `--cpusampler.ShowTiers` option allows users to control whether they wish to see compilation data at all, as well as to specify exactly which compilation tiers should be considered in the report.
+For example, adding `--cpusampler.ShowTiers=true` will show all the compilation tiers encountered during execution, while `--cpusampler.ShowTiers=0,2` will only show interpreted time and time spent in tier two compiled code.

 ## Creating a Flame Graph from CPU Sampler

 The histogram output from CPUSampler can be quite large, making it difficult to analyze.